 “Just as with my carrot cake recipe, my Cream Cheese Buttercream recipe was inspired by the one found in my New Better Homes and Gardens Cookbook.
 It is quite the opposite of Mrs. Fields’ recipe that calls for two 8-ounce packages (16 ounces) of cream cheese and only one stick (½ cup or 4 ounces) of salted butter.
 The BHG recipe calls for one 8-ounce package of cream cheese to one stick of butter (again, at 4 ounces).
 However, I increased the amount of butter from the BHG recipe to create a true “Cream Cheese Buttercream” in a 1:1 ratio (8 ounces to 8 ounces) of cream cheese to butter with enough confectioners’ sugar to thicken the consistency to pipe beautifully.
 Sometimes, I even use one stick of salted butter with one stick of unsalted for a nice salty-sweet balance.”

 What makes our Peanut Butter Cream Cheese Buttercream wicked good?
-This incredibly exceptional buttercream literally melts on your tongue.
+This incredibly exceptional buttercream literally melts on the tongue.
 It is buttery-rich, creamy, silky-smooth, full of peanut butter flavor and is light and fluffy like mousse.
 A slight tang from the cream cheese and creamy-style peanut butter balances the sweetness of the sugar so as not to be overly sweet.
-This cream cheese buttercream tastes just like peanut butter cheesecake and peanut butter pie!
+This Cream Cheese Buttercream tastes just like Peanut Butter Cheesecake or Peanut Butter Pie!
 Due to the adequate amount of fat from the butter, this special buttercream pipes beautifully.
 Our Peanut Butter Cream Cheese Buttercream is versatile and pairs extremely well with white cakes, yellow cakes and chocolate cakes alike as well as brownies, cupcakes, cheesecakes and other sweet treats like baked doughnuts.
 Quite simply the ideal light and fluffy peanut butter buttercream!
 Now that’s wicked good.

 For the peanut butter lovers in your life, whip up a batch, or large batch, of Peanut Butter Cream Cheese Buttercream for a special baked sweet treat.
 Your loved ones will thank you.
 Make this buttercream.
 Today.
 OK, very soon.
 You won’t regret it!
 I promise.